 - Play games to have fun and keep your brain stimulated — she played Bingo every week with her friends and she loved Rummikub

 Piggybacking on the last point, have you ever played Rummikub?
 It’s hard.
 When I saw her in January, we played 3 games of Rummikub and my 96 year old grandmother beat me 2 out of the 3 games.
 It was embarrassing.
 And my aunt won the 3rd game.

 We will all miss her, but I feel comforted that she lived a long and happy life… she also experienced so much growth in her family with all her great grandchildren, much more than I’m sure she was expecting.

-And she left us peacefully, a perfect ending to a great life.
+And she left us peacefully, with her health and mind intact, a perfect ending to a great life.
 RIP grandma, we love you.

 We all make mistakes in life.
 Sometimes it’s hard to keep going or recover from them.
 Sometimes we don’t see someone because of prior obligations, but I’m here to tell you to take time and go see that person.
 Get out of your comfort zone and try new things together.
 Enjoy those memories and good things about them, with them.
 I am thankful I was able to spend so much time with my grandmother and learn so much from her.
 I’ve been working on a blog about embracing the suck in life and business, and hope to eventually finish it.
 But she was definitely on my mind as I wrote it.

 Thank you for reading and thank you for giving me a chance to honor her.
 She has been an inspiration for many things I’ve written and will continue to be.